 Aims of the Course

 - We will work with you from the point of interview , through a high quality training programme, which will be seen as the first part of your professional development, ensuring a smooth and successful transition to the NQT Induction and beyond;

 - Mindful of the challenges you will face, we will support you with respect, whilst exercising a duty of care at each stage of your personalised training being mindful of the impact on the challenges you might be facing;

-- You are expected to make a positive contribution to pupils’ learning from the beginning of your programme; expectations for learning and development are central to the training programme we will devise.
+- You will be expected to make a positive contribution to pupils’ learning from the beginning of your programme; expectations for learning and development are central to the training programme we have devised;